jnizama/searcherManager/README.md

 Repository for Coding Assessment Test (cignium).
 This project provide you a easy way to search in engines search keywords and return results count.
 It is available using MSN.com and Google.com.
 You can search for terms with spaces using doble quotes.
-I use a HtmlAgilityPack library to handle HTML document.
+I used a HtmlAgilityPack library to handle HTML document.

 This project was build using C# in .Net Core (in Mac) and some principles of object oriented programming and design also SOLID and DRY (Don't repeat yourself)